CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/02-configure-synapse.md

     ![](media/ex2-refreshir.png)

-In this Exercise, you have registered and installated the Integration Runtime and the self-hosted node is connected.
+In this Exercise, you have registered and installed the Integration Runtime and the self-hosted node is connected.
 You can proceed with the next exercise.